michaelpeterhoffmann/Anthropology-of-Videogames/README.md

 - Schroeder, Jens.
 2011. ‚Killer Games‘ Versus ‚We Will Fund Violence’ – The Perception of Digital Games and Mass Media in Germany and Australia.
 Berlin: Peter Lang GmbH, Internationaler Verlag der Wissenschaften.
 - Schüll, N. 2012.
 Addiction by design: machine gambling in Las Vegas.
 Princeton University Press.

+## Week 5: War Simulation Games

+### Key Readings
+- Allen, R. 2017.
+America’s Digital Army: Games at Work and War.
+Lincoln, NE: University of Nebraska Press.
+Kapitel 5.
+Pp. 115-147.
+- Allen, R. 2017.
+America’s Digital Army: Games at Work and War.
+Lincoln, NE: University of Nebraska Press.
+Kapitel 6.
+Pp. 147-167.

+### Question for debatte: How is war portrayed in war simulation games?

+### Further Readings:
+- Allen R. The Unreal Enemy of America’s Army.
+Games and Culture.
+2011;6(1):38-60.
+- Bogost, Ian 2007.
+Persuasive Games: The Expressive Power of Videogames.
+Cambridge, MA: M.I.T.
+University Press.
+- Crogan, Patrick.
+2011.
+Gameplay Mode: War, Simulation, and Technoculture.
+University of Minnesota
+- Dunningham, James.
+1992.
+The Complete Wargames Handbook: How to Play, Design, and Find Them.
+New York.
+Quill.
+- Dyer-Whiteford, Nick and de Peuter, Greig.
+2009.
+Games of Empire.
+University of Minnesota: University of Minnesota Press.
+- Ferrara, John.
+2017.
+Games for Persuasion: Argumentation, Procedurality, and the Lie of Gamification .
+Games and Culture
+- Fogg, B.J.
+2003.
+Persuasive Technology: Using Computers to Change What We Think and Do (Interactive Technologies).
+San Fransisco, Morgan Kaufman.
+- Lenoir, Timothy.
+2000.
+"All But War Is Simulation: The Military Entertainment Complex," Configurations, Vol 8 (2000), pp. 238-335.
+- Lenoir,.
+Timothy.2003.
+"Programming Theaters of War: Gamemakers as Soldiers," in Robert Latham, ed., Bombs and Bandwidth: The Emerging Relationship between IT and Security, New York: New Press, 2003, pp. 175-198.
+- Lenoir, Timothy.
+2003.
+Fashioning the Military Entertainment Complex," Correspondence: An International Review of Culture and Society, Vol. 10, Winter/Spring, 2002-2003, pp. 14-16.
+- Whitehead, N. & Finnström, Sverker.
+2013.
+Virtual War and Magical Death: Technologies and Imaginieries for Terror and Killing.
+- Wright, Evan.
+Generation Kill: Devil Dogs, Iceman, Captain America, and the New Face of American War.
+New York: Putnam.